 Call it what you will; Napoleon has a thing for lights.
 The two halogen lights that fit inside this grill are great for nighttime grilling.
 They are angled and give even light across the grilling surface.
 The LED lights on the control panel are a nice feature.
 Remember, these grills are made in Canada and used year-round.
 It gets dark early in the winter.

 That the control panel lights are multifunctional might just be showing off.
-You can change the colors, but in the standard configuration, the knobs are blue if the burner is off and red if it is on.
+You can change the colors, but in the standard configuration, the control knobs are blue if the burner is off and red if it is on.
 You can see which burner is hot from a hundred yards away.
 I’m not sure what to make of the motion-sensitive light in the front of the grill that projects the Napoleon logo on the ground in front of the grill.
 If you want a cool grill, you might want to consider one of these.

 One of the accessories I recommend for your Napoleon Prestige Pro Gas Grill is their cast iron charcoal basket.
 Put it in the grill, fill it with charcoal, and use the burners to light the charcoal.
 You now have the power and flavor of charcoal grilling or a heat and smoke source for low and slow smoking.
 This adds a level of cooking versatility that few gas grills can offer, particularly in this price range.
 I have a link below where you can buy this and other accessories.